Nikhilalalalala/Pearlopoly/README.md

   - A new flavour of bubble tea used every month and customizability can be an additional feature

   - Journaling by user to add more notes on each expenditure

+  - View previous Overviews and progress, or an accumulated three months goal overview, e.g. accumulated categorical expenditure, how many times did they hit/miss their goal

+  - A walk-through or guide for first time users

 <h3>Key Technologies</h3>